Minnesota officers fatally shoot man who held family hostage

 The Minnesota Bureau of Criminal Apprehension is investigating.
 No one else was injured in the shooting.
 The names of the suspect and the officers were not immediately released.

-The incident began in the St. Paul suburb of Maplewood on Monday morning.
-The Maplewood Police Department said on its Facebook page that a woman was abducted in Maplewood and forced to drive to St. Paul, where she was sexually assaulted.
-The man left, and the woman called police.
+Police said the incident began in the St. Paul suburb of Maplewood at about 6 a.m.
+Monday.
+According to information from police in Maplewood and St. Paul, a woman was arriving at her job at a senior nursing home when she was kidnapped at gunpoint by a stranger, who drove her vehicle to her St. Paul home, where he sexually assaulted her.

+The man tied the woman up, then left in another stolen vehicle, police said.
+The woman freed herself and called authorities.

-The man then turned up in Cottage Grove, where he carjacked another vehicle at gunpoint at about 8:30 a.m., then dumped that vehicle and entered a house.
-He tried to flee in the family’s pickup truck, and was shot shortly after 9 a.m.
+Officers used the stolen vehicle’s GPS to track the man to Cottage Grove, where he carjacked another vehicle at gunpoint at about 8:30 a.m., then dumped that vehicle and entered a house.
+He then tried to flee in the family’s pickup truck, and was shot shortly after 9 a.m.

 Koerner said the suspect was still armed when he was shot.